 1) He was neither handsome nor ugly, neither tall nor short (Gonch.).

-3) I was immediately seized by an unpleasant, motionless dampness (T.).
+3) I was immediately overcome by an unpleasant, motionless dampness (T.).

 4) Although they were poor people, they were educated (T.).

-5) Her joyless and rainy day has long passed (T.).
+5) Her joyless and stormy day has long passed (T.).

 6) Not a plowman, not a carpenter, not a carpenter, but the first worker in the village.

-7) Yellow, not oil, with a tail, not a mouse.
+7) Yellow, not butter, with a tail, not a mouse.

-The moon is not dull, not pale, thoughtless, not hazy, like ours, but pure, transparent, like crystal (Gonch.).
+The moon is not dim, not pale, unthoughtful, not foggy, like ours, but pure, transparent, like crystal (Gonch.).

-9) The expression of this look was very vague, but not mocking (L.).
+9) The expression of this gaze was very vague, but not mocking (L.).

-11) Your sweet image is unforgettable, it is in front of me everywhere, always unattainable, unchanging, like a star in the sky at night (Tyutch.).
+11) Your sweet image is unforgettable, it is before me everywhere, always unattainable, unchanging, like a star in the sky at night (Tutch.).

 12) Now in front of us were not high inaccessible mountains, but small hills with inconspicuous, nondescript vegetation.

-13) Distant and incomprehensible stars quietly froze in the immense heights and, it seems, look with envy at the restless life on earth.
+13) Distant and incomprehensible stars quietly froze in the immense heights and seem to look with envy at the restless life on earth.

-Define a sentence in which NOT with a word is written LITTLE.
-Expand the parentheses and write out this word.
+Determine the sentence in which NOT is spelled together with the word.
+Open the brackets and write down this word.

 Some exercises are (not) completed.

-You can take on the organization of the show of a still (not) written, but ingeniously conceived picture.
+You can take upon yourself the organization of the display of a picture that has not yet been written, but is brilliantly conceived.

 The dovecote is (not) painted.

-Vyvolochnov was one of Tolstoy's followers, in whose minds the thoughts of a genius (not) knowing peace were irreparably shallow.
+Vyvolochnov was one of Tolstoy’s followers, in whose heads the thoughts of a genius who (did not) know peace were irreparably diminished.

-The ice crust will crack, covering the (not) deep but wide swamp, and again quietly.
+The ice crust cracks, covering the (not) deep but wide swamp, and again it’s quiet.

 Explanation (see also Rule below).